ZacharyJohnson5533/Discord-cly/README.md

 # Discord-cly
-A bare bones discord client made in pytho
+A bare bones discord client made in python